-This concept can be used to maintain the character of older residential areas, especially within the boroughs and villages.
+This concept can be used to maintain the character of older residential areas, especially within the Brough of Birdsboro and village of Morgantown.
 For example, driveways can be required to access onto an alley or side street where it is available, as opposed to having a front garage and driveway.
 This design avoids conflicts between sidewalks and vehicles backing into the street, and allows the entire curbside to be available for on-street parking.
 Otherwise, new driveways may remove as many parking spaces as they create.